 Exercise can help manage many symptoms associated with hormonal changes:

-Hot flashes: Regular exercise may reduce frequency and severity of hot flashes in some women.
+Hot flashes: Regular exercise may reduce frequency and severity of hot flashes in some women, though individual responses vary substantially and some women notice short-term worsening during intense sessions before the long-term benefit accrues over 8 to 12 weeks.

-Sleep disruption: Regular physical activity improves sleep quality, though avoid intense exercise within 3 hours of bedtime.
+Sleep disruption: Regular physical activity improves sleep quality, though avoid intense exercise within 3 hours of bedtime because residual cortisol elevation can interfere with sleep-onset latency, a vulnerability that is already elevated during the menopausal transition.

 Metabolic Support

 High-intensity intervals improve insulin sensitivity, helping your body process carbohydrates more efficiently.
 This becomes increasingly important as insulin sensitivity naturally declines with age.
-The ACSM recommends progressive resistance training 2–3 days per week using 8–10 exercises at 8–12 repetitions to improve musculoskeletal fitness across all ages (Garber et al., 2011) , a guideline that aligns perfectly with the hormonal support women over 40 need during the perimenopausal transition.
+The ACSM recommends progressive resistance training 2 to 3 days per week using 8 to 10 exercises at 8 to 12 repetitions to improve musculoskeletal fitness across all ages (Garber et al., 2011, PMID 21694556), a guideline that aligns precisely with the hormonal support women over 40 need during the perimenopausal transition.
+The routines in this guide were designed to deliver that ACSM-level stimulus in 5 to 10 minutes without equipment.

 Building a Sustainable Age-Tailored Strength & Metabolism Routine